-WHEREAS, from 2004-2018, vector-borne diseases in humans have more than doubled in the U.S. and while Lyme disease accounts for 82% of all reported tickborne diseases, spotted fevers, babesiosis and anaplasmosis/ehrlichiosis have become increasingly prevalent; and
+WHEREAS, from 2004-2018, vector-borne diseases in humans have more than doubled in the United States; while Lyme disease accounts for 82% of all reported tickborne diseases, spotted fevers, babesiosis and anaplasmosis/ehrlichiosis, and Powassan have become increasingly prevalent; and

-WHEREAS, Lyme disease is the most commonly reported vector-borne disease in the U.S. caused by the bacterium Borrelia burgdorferi, and is transmitted by the common blacklegged tick found primarily in the Northeast and upper Midwest regions of the U.S.; and
+WHEREAS, Lyme disease continues to be the most commonly reported vector-borne disease in the U.S. caused by the bacterium Borrelia burgdorferi, and is transmitted by the common blacklegged tick found primarily in the Northeast and upper Midwest regions of the U.S.; and

-WHEREAS, approximately 476,000 Americans are diagnosed and treated for Lyme disease each year with 95% of confirmed Lyme disease cases in 2015 reported from 14 states, including New Jersey; and
+WHEREAS, approximately 476,000 Americans are diagnosed and treated for Lyme disease each year with 95% of confirmed Lyme disease cases reported from 15 high-incidence states, including New Jersey; and

-WHEREAS, in 2018, there were 4,000 reported Lyme disease cases in New Jersey, which was the second highest number of cases reported in the nation.
+WHEREAS, in 2019, there were over 3,600 reported Lyme disease cases in New Jersey, which was the third highest number of cases reported in the nation.
 Lyme disease is an under-reported illness, and therefore the actual number of people with Lyme disease in New Jersey is likely much higher; and